 There are a number of examples in history where two countries that share the same fate and trajectory for a while suddenly start to diverge in their economic fortunes.
-A persistent difference in the growth rates of the two countries – i.e. a difference in long-run growth – translates into a huge difference in GDP per capita within a generation or two.
+A persistent difference in the growth rates of the two countries (as opposed to factors such as better saving rates) – i.e. a difference in long-run growth – translates into a huge difference in GDP per capita within a generation or two.

 Berkeley’s Brad Delong provides a number of such historical comparisons: North vs South Korea, China vs Taiwan (until the 80s), Cambodia vs Thailand, Georgia vs Turkey, Cuba vs Mexico, and so on.
 Each pair of countries had similar “initial conditions” and yet something clicked in one country but not the other.
 The result was that within a few decades, the successful high-growth country was on average eight times richer than its twin counter-part!

 This is how important long-run growth is.
 A country that fails to trigger what is necessary for long-run growth traps itself in the cycle of poverty.

 India and Pakistan are a natural pair for long-run comparison.
 The two countries share a common colonial history and started off with a largely similar nature of economic activity.
 How does the long run trajectory of these two countries compare?

 We use real exports per capita as our metric of comparison because exports are much better measured than other components of GDP in India and Pakistan.
 Exports also provide a reflection of a country’s global interconnectedness.
 The graph below plots real exports per capita for India and Pakistan starting in 1980.
 We index the two lines to 100 in 1992 for ease of comparison.